Skip to main content

 11 mentions Positive Neutral Negative

 Character development in the game is highlighted by its impressive and varied character designs, crafted by genzoman, which effectively capture a vibrant 1980s aesthetic.
-Players appreciate the engaging dialogue and memorable one-liners that enhance the overall experience, although some note that character development may be overshadowed by a focus on achievements rather than gameplay depth.
-Overall, the combination of striking visuals and nostalgic elements contributes to a fun and immersive atmosphere.
+Players appreciate the engaging dialogue and memorable one-liners that enhance the overall experience, although some note that character development could be overshadowed by other gameplay elements.
+Overall, the combination of striking visuals and nostalgic themes contributes to a fun and immersive atmosphere.

 • “Great character designs, both classic and new, great dialogue, and just a good time all around.”